 Everybody’s done it.
 You get to your spot on top of the ridge, sit down, and begin glassing.
 Elbows on your knees, scanning every pocket, crevice, and patch of timber you can see attempting to locate your trophy, but is it really the best way to glass?
 We’ll answer that question below and show you some of the best binocular tripod adapters on the market today.

-**NOVEMBER, 2020 UPDATE** AFTER TESTING MORE ADAPTERS IN THE FIELD, THIS ARTICLE IS BEING UPDATED TO INCLUDE THE OUTDOORSMANS AND BUSHNELL ADAPTERS.
+**JANUARY, 2022 UPDATE** AFTER TESTING MORE ADAPTERS IN THE FIELD, THIS ARTICLE IS BEING UPDATED TO INCLUDE THE AZIAK EQUIPMENT AND RRS CINCH ADAPTERS.